-The location of the Free Speech Area(s) on each College campus is/are identified on the College's campus map.
+The location of the Free Speech Area(s) on each College campus is/ are identified on the College's campus map.
 The Office of Student Services or similar office is also identified on the campus map.
 A copy of the campus map is available online on each College's website.
 Any visitor (defined as any persons unaffiliated with LACCD) seeking access to a College's Free Speech Area(s) shall first report his/her/their presence to the Office of Student Services, or similar office, identified on the campus map.
 The visitor or organization representative shall be provided: 1) a copy of this Administrative Regulation; 2) a copy of the campus time, place, and manner regulation; and 3) a copy of the campus map.
-The visitor or organization representative shall be asked to complete the attached "Voluntary Acknowledgement Form."
+The visitor or organization representative shall be asked to complete the attached "Voluntary Acknowledgment Form."
 Representatives of organizations will also be asked to identify the organization and indicate the number of persons expected to visit the Free Speech Area(s).

-Completing the "Voluntary Acknowledgement Form" is completely voluntary.
-No person or organization will be denied access to the FSA(s) for refusing to complete the "Voluntary Acknowledgement Form."
+Completing the "Voluntary Acknowledgment Form" is completely voluntary and is available in the Office of Student Life located in the Student Union Building.
+No person or organization will be denied access to the FSA(s) for refusing to complete the "Voluntary Acknowledgment Form."
 The form is not a permit to use a Free Speech Area.
 The information provided on the form will be used to document your presence on campus, assess the need for security, and address capacity issues and overcrowding.